graphql/graphql-spec/spec/Section 4 -- Introspection.md

-To support the management of backwards compatibility, GraphQL fields, arguments, input fields, and enum values can indicate whether or not they are deprecated (`isDeprecated: Boolean`) along with a description of why it is deprecated (`deprecationReason: String`).
+To support the management of backwards compatibility, GraphQL fields, arguments, input fields, and enum values can indicate whether or not they are deprecated (`isDeprecated: Boolean!`) along with a description of why it is deprecated (`deprecationReason: String`).

 Tools built using GraphQL introspection should respect deprecation by